Preventing Sudden Cardiac Arrest In Young Athletes

 3. How much does the testing cost?

 Cost for the echocardiogram and ECG is $500.
+We also offer an ECG only option for $75 (results communicated with parent after visit through portal).
 This type of elective testing is not covered by insurances for patients without symptoms.
-A standard consultation appointment is recommended for those with symptoms, as these evaluations are typically eligible for insurance coverage.

 4. Does this screening detect all causes of sudden cardiac arrest?

-No. There are some cases of sudden cardiac arrest (abnormal rhythms, adult-type coronary artery disease, commotio cordis) that cannot be detected on this screening.
+No. There are some cases of sudden cardiac arrest that cannot be detected on this screening.

 5. What cardiac conditions can be found on screening?